• Skip to primary navigation

 • Are Whistleblowers Protected from Retaliation?

-Yes.
+Yes, whistleblowers are protected from retaliation.
 The New Jersey Conscientious Employee Protection Act (CEPA) protects employees who come forward to report illegal and fraudulent activities their employer commits.
 CEPA is frequently referred to as New Jersey’s “Whistleblower Act” and prohibits employers from retaliating against employees who report such activity.

 Read More